sonic-net/SONiC/doc/database/multi_database_instances.md

 ![center](./img/db_restore_new.png)

 1. we need to only allow warm-reboot/upgrade from one version to another version.
-In this way,  we know what database\_config.json looks in both old and new image, then in the new image, we can handle the warm-reboot/upgrading accordingly and know where to migrate the database.
+In the new image, we can handle the warm-reboot/upgrading accordingly and know where to migrate the database since the "delta" between old and new database_config.json can be calculated.
+We can write a script to handle this case.
 2. other idea is welcome

 ## Platform VS

 platform vs is not changed at this moment.
 For the vs tests, they are still using one database instance since platform vs database configuration is different from that at database-docker.
 For vs test, it is enough to use on database instance.

+From the feedback in SONiC meeting, docker platform vs is suggested to have multiple database instances as well.

 ## Testing

 We apply this changes on our local switches at labs.
 All the database are assigned to different database instances based on configuration.
 So far, for the real traffic things looks great, all the tables , entries work properly.
 We will keep doing tests and running with traffic and see.
+Also all the vs tests passed.